Kamahl19/react-starter/DOCS.md

 - [ThemeSwitch](./src/common/components/ThemeSwitch/index.tsx) is a Switch component which toggles between light and dark theme
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component

-To easily debug components, there is a [vite-plugin-react-click-to-component](https://github.com/ArnaudBarre/vite-plugin-react-click-to-component) which enables `Option + RightClick` React components in your browser to open the source in your editor.

 ## Styling using Emotion (css-in-js)

 [Emotion](https://emotion.sh/docs) is a library designed for writing css styles with JavaScript.
 It provides powerful and predictable style composition in addition to a great developer experience with features such as source maps, labels, and testing utilities.
 The primary way to style elements with emotion is [the css prop](https://emotion.sh/docs/css-prop).
 It provides a concise and flexible API to style your components.
 In this project we use ESLint rule to only allow [objects for defining styles](https://emotion.sh/docs/object-styles).
 You can read more about [Best Practices](https://emotion.sh/docs/best-practices) [classNames](https://emotion.sh/docs/class-names).